-Financial planning for any fiscal year or the remaining part of any fiscal year shall not deviate substantially from the Boards' priorities and the mandate given to them by the Convention, risk fiscal jeopardy, or fail to be derived from long-term planning.
+Financial planning for any fiscal year or the remaining part of any fiscal year shall not deviate substantially from the Boards' priorities and the mandate given to them by the CBAC family (2021), risk fiscal jeopardy, or fail to be derived from long-term planning.

-Accordingly, the Convention Organizations should have in place policies that do not allow their CEO, without permission of the Board, to allow budgeting that:
+Accordingly, the Canadian Baptists of Atlantic Canada (2021) Organizations should have in place policies that do not allow their CEO, without permission of the Board, to allow budgeting that:

-- 1. Contains too little information to enable credible projection of revenues and expenses, separation of capital and operational items, cash flow, and disclosure of planning assumptions. - 2.
+- 1. Contains too little information to enable credible projection of revenues, expenses, and cash flow; (2021) separation of capital and operational items, cash flow, and disclosure of planning assumptions. - 2.
 Plans the expenditure in any fiscal year of more funds than can reasonably be expected to be received in that period. - 3.
 Provides less for the prerogatives of the Boards during the year than is set forth in their Cost of Governance Policy.